sunnytambi/dynamic-react-ui-from-pojo/README.md

 *   [ ] Add support for more data types - Array, ...
 *   [ ] Add support for skipping a field from the schema (e.g. ID, ...)
-*   [ ] Add support for more html fields - password, date
+*   [ ] Add support for more html fields - readonly, password, date
 *   [ ] Better form submission handling